bpfverif/agni/README.md

 └── wrappers.py
 ```

-The top-level script `generate_encodings.py` does the following:
+The `llvm-to-smt` directory contains the top-level script
+`generate_encodings.py`, which is essential for running our
+tool.
+The `llvm-passes` subdirectory includes our LLVM
+transformation passes and the required scripts for executing
+the passes.
+Our tool performs the following steps:
-- Checks out the provided kernel version
+- Checks out the specified kernel version
-- Edits `verifier.c` to add a stub function for each eBPF
+- Edits the `verifier.c` file to add a stub function for
-  instruction we need an encoding in SMT for.
+  each eBPF instruction that requires an SMT encoding.
-- Extracts the compile flags necessary to compile the eBPF
+- Extracts the compilation flags needed to convert the eBPF
-  verifier kernel module to llvm IR.
+  verifier kernel module to LLVM IR.
 - Compiles `verifier.c` and `tnum.c` to `verifier.ll`.
-- Runs the llvm passes from the `llvm-passes` subdirectory
+- Applies the following LLVM passes from the `llvm-passes`
-  that transform the IR.
+  subdirectory to transform the IR:
+  `ForceFunctionEarlyExit`, `RemoveFunctionCalls`,
+  `InlineFunctionCalls`, and `PromoteMemcpy`.
-- Finally runs the `LLVMToSMT` pass for each eBPF
+- Finally, runs the `LLVMToSMT` pass for each eBPF
-  instruction to obtain the SMT encoding for each eBPF
+  instruction to obtain the SMT encoding for it.
-  instruction.

 --------------------------------------------------------------------------------